tharinduba/ThirdFortCodeChallenge/README.md

 * Authentication

-Using OAuth 2.0 autentication code grant type can be restrict users when access to the notes
+Using JWT authentication can be restrict users when access to the notes